 “Work on healing the gut” is a common recommendation in integrative medicine.
-However, if you’re not a natural health professional, that advice is much too vague!
-You might be wondering: what exactly is the gut?
+However, if you’re not a natural health professional, that advice is vague!
+You might be wondering: What exactly is the gut?
 How do I heal the gut?
 And how can I safely improve the gut health of my children?

-This article will outline what organs are included in the gut and why it is important to overall health; ways that gut health might be disrupted; symptoms of compromised gut health; and healing methods that are safe and effective for kids, but which could be applied to people of any age.
+This article will outline what organs are included in the gut and its importance to overall health, ways that gut health might be disrupted, symptoms of compromised gut health, and healing methods that are safe and effective for kids but applicable at any age.

 The gut is a short way of saying the gastrointestinal tract.
-The gut includes: mouth, esophagus, stomach, small intestine, large intestine, rectum, and anus.
-Sometimes when people are talking about the gut they just mean the stomach, small intestine, and large intestine.
-However, the entire digestive tract is connected, so when I speak about the gut, I mean the whole thing.
+The gut includes the mouth, esophagus, stomach, small intestine, large intestine, rectum, and anus.
+Sometimes when people talk about the gut, they are only referring to the stomach, small intestine, and large intestine.
+However, the entire digestive tract is connected; so when I speak about the gut, I mean the whole thing.